farah-maria/word-salad/README.md

 <center><img src="assets/images/frameLast.jpg" alt="wireframe drawing of last page, where user is presented with a 'word-salad' silly sentence" width="30%"/></center>
 <br>

-Image one  is the homepage that explains the word-classes and the second wirefram on it represents the 'ready?' page, which builds up a bit of fun tension before the quiz starts and adds some extra interactivity and involvement, as the user has a button to press to 'agree'.
+Image one  is the homepage that explains the word-classes and the second wireframe on it represents the 'ready?' page, which builds up a bit of fun tension before the quiz starts and adds some extra interactivity and involvement, as the user has a button to press to 'agree'.
 The actual 'ready' page is shown below:

 <center><img src="assets/images/readyPg.jpg" alt="wireframe drawing of last page, where user is presented with a 'word-salad' silly sentence" width="30%"/></center>
 <br>